hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 #### Exploring configuration space

-At some point the doubling means that the difference gets so large that the difference is no longer doubling with each step, since we are throwing away whole numbers.
+At some point the doubling means that the difference gets so large it is no longer doubling with each step, since we are throwing away whole numbers.
 To see how this happens, let's do a specific example.
 Set $x_0 = 0.1$ and $y_0 = 0.2$.